< Go to Fleece Jackets - Men's

 Hands-on Gear Review

-Cons: Less breathable than Patagonia R1, shorter in length than R1 (less warm), no thumb catches on sleeves (reduces warmth), no offset zipper at chin (slightly less comfortable), smaller chest pocket than R1 Hoody.
+Cons: Less breathable, shorter in length, no thumb catches on sleeves (reduces warmth), no offset zipper at chin (slightly less comfortable)

-Much to our disappointment, the Men’s version of the Piton Hybrid is far different than the Women’s version ; women get the added benefits of handwarmer pockets and WindPro fleece down the entire front torso.
-We believe Patagonia should redesign this jacket and add the features found on the women’s model as well as make other tweaks described below.
+The Men's version of the Piton Hybrid is far different than the Women's version ; women get the added benefits of handwarmer pockets and WindPro fleece down the entire front torso.
+If you like these features, consider checking out the non-hooded men's version of this jacket, which has zippered hand pockets and WindPro fleece panels that extend down the whole torso.

 OutdoorGearLab Editors' Hands-on Review